QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/geom_series.rst

 .. math:: \frac{1}{1+r} = 1 - r + r^2 - r^3 + \cdots

-and the fact that :math:`r` is small to aproximate :math:`\frac{1}{1+r} \approx 1 - r`.
+and the fact that :math:`r` is small to approximate :math:`\frac{1}{1+r} \approx 1 - r`.

 Use this approximation to write :math:`p_0` as